tendermint/liquidity/x/liquidity/spec/01_concepts.md

 2. The current other coin swap requests and the current liquidity pool coin reserve status.

-3. Swap orders are executed only when execution swap price is equal to or greater than the submitted order price of the swap order.
+3. Swap orders are executed only when the execution swap price is equal to or greater than the submitted order price of the swap order.

 ### Price Discovery